sislam16/Binge-it/README.md

   | GET    | `/comments/show/:show_id` | Get all comments for specific show_id | n/a                                  |
   | POST   | `/comments`               | Add new comment                       | `comment_body`, `user_id`, `show_id` |

+✅ You can add more endpoints for your convenience or as you realize the data needs of the frontend.

 ## Frontend